gabrielleuzinger/Forecasting-passenger-traffic-challenge-from-HackerRank/README.md

 This repository contains the **'Forecasting passenger traffic challenge from HackerRank**.
 It's objective was the creation of a model to predict the passenger traffic for the following months.
-This project was set up following the premises of [Reproducible Research] (https://pt.coursera.org/learn/reproducible-research), so that anyone can achieve the same results as me using the steps I followed in Jupyter Notebook.
+This project was set up following the premises of [Reproducible Research](https://pt.coursera.org/learn/reproducible-research), so that anyone can achieve the same results as me using the steps I followed in Jupyter Notebook.

 # Project libraries